rexich/dockerific-elk-vm/README.md

 This project expects to be located at `/home/rex/dockerific-elk-vm`, please change the apropriate paths in the `delk-cron` file and the `delk-maintenance` script.
 I will make it a possibility to declare this at installation in the future, stay tuned.

-For complete documentation about the process of running the Dockerific ELK stack in VirtualBox, how things work together, and how I got to succeed in making all of this possible, refer to the `doc/` directory and look at the source code of the scripts in `maintenance/`.
+For complete documentation about the process of running the Dockerific ELK stack in VirtualBox, [how things work together](doc/how_everything_works.md), and how I got to succeed in making all of this possible, refer to the `doc/` directory and look at the source code of the scripts in `maintenance/`. :bear:

 Well, that would be all for now.
 I hope it serves you well!
 Cheers and happy hacking! :)